qbead/qbeadWebsite/content/book/dancing.md

 ## The Grand Finale: Showing Off All Its Colors

 You’ve explored both linear and rotational motion independently so far in this adventure.
 Using the above scripts as a starting point, you can modify the SpinWheel to respond to your motion however you see fit!
-We'll leave you with one final more complicated sketch to inspire your imagination.
+We'll leave you with one final more complicated sketch that combines both the `Motion_Snake` and `Rainbow_Chase_Advanced` sketches to inspire your imagination.
 Here is a webpage with our [grand finale code and explanation](/codedoc/examples/Dancing_with_Color/Grand_Finale/Grand_Finale.ino.html).
 This script has the SpinWheel respond to both acceleration and rotation.
 To try this code on your SpinWheel or use it as a framework for your own creations, you can find it at `Examples → SpinWearables → Dancing_with_Color → Grand_Finale`.

+To wrap up this adventure,
+we'll leave you with [this video](https://vimeo.com/400629616) that illustrates another way math, physics, and art can be combined.
-To see even more dances mathematically, you can watch [this video](https://vimeo.com/400629616) below, created by Mariel Pettee, a physics graduate student who studies particle physics as well as physics and dance.
+This animation was created by Mariel Pettee, a physics graduate student who studies particle physics as well as physics and dance.

 <figure><video src="/images/bookpics/mariel.mp4" controls></video><figcaption>A physicist's interpretation of a dance.</figcaption></figure>